Skip to content

 Divisibility Rule For 13

-To check, if a number is divisible by 13, add 4 times the last digit to the rest of the number and repeat this process until the number becomes two digits.
-If the result is divisible by 13, then the original number is divisible by 13.
+To check if a number is divisible by 13, add 4 times the last digit to the rest of the number.
+Repeat this process until the number is reduced to two digits.
+If the result is divisible by 13, then the original number is divisible by 13

 Divisibility Rule For 13